 All official European Union website addresses are in the europa.eu domain.

-See all EU institutions and bodiesPesticide pollution of rivers, lakes and groundwater remains a pressing environmental and human health concern across Europe.
-Despite regulatory efforts, certain pesticides continue to exceed concentrations considered safe, posing risks to ecosystem functionality and water resources.
-Identifying polluted areas and understanding the underlying causes of pollution are essential for developing effective responses, such as implementing stricter regulations.
+See all EU institutions and bodiesPesticide pollution of rivers, lakes and groundwater remains an environmental and human health concern across Europe.
+Despite regulation, certain pesticides continue to exceed concentrations considered safe, posing risks to ecosystems and water resources.
+Identifying polluted areas and understanding the underlying causes of pollution are essential for developing effective responses.

 of river water bodies